harmony-one/h/progress/artem-kolodko.md

-2025 Goals (draft):
+2025 goals:

-Pump ONE launch: in 2025, my primary goal at Harmony is to successfully launch Pump ONE and integrate client app with AI generated content.
-Memecoins can be generated directly in Pump ONE client using user propmt and current market trends.

-WebSockets support: in addition to that, I have a goal to add WebSockets to Pump ONE client.
-This feature will improve user expirience and will allow to compete with other traders in real time.
-I'll implement WebSockets API on the backend and support in the client, and add advanced Trading View charts with candles as on all popular trading platforms.

-Trading bots: my third goal is to implement various strategies for Pump ONE trading bots.
-This improvement will stimulate trading activity, which is especially important to attract new users.
-Trading bot strategies, tested on Pump ONE, can also be used in other products in the ecosystem.
+PumpONE: I will improve Pump ONE by adding new features to make it more convenient for traders: Websockets for faster price updates, AI-generated memecoins right in client application, UI improvements.

+AI agents integration: create AI agents based on Eliza, working across multiple protocols, aiming to maximize user returns.
+Autonomous AI agents will assist user to make trading decision, and will support user portfolio rebalancing, based on current market state and price predictions.

+DEX: the goal is to launch decentralized perpetual market, that offers seamless trading with robust liquidity and user-friendly interfaces, build on top of existed products with proven market fits.

 ---

+2024-12-10 Tue: pump.one indexer: [added](https://github.com/harmony-one/pump.fun.backend/commit/3bb31ccd2639b6a3c08ccd095572d78fe4a17a37) indexer optimization: fetching transaction logs in batches (max=5 batches with 1000 blocks in each); [updated](https://github.com/harmony-one/pump-fun-trading-bot/commit/7f0a86048cd3601cfb38acf4fab2f08a5ca6e429) pump.one trading bot to trade with 3 newest tokens.

-2024-12-10 Mon: pump.one - [added](https://github.com/harmony-one/pump.fun.backend/commit/9ee1ace2ff82355e6da15f821c70df04efef67c0) sorting by market cap and creation time on tokens page, tokens indexer speed [increased](https://github.com/harmony-one/pump.fun.backend/commit/c04524ad364999213c14920935b21ecc63339470) by 3-4 times, [added](https://github.com/harmony-one/pump.fun.backend/commit/10fd44465f491eca87962838422c754118cc7553) caching in some backend endpoints; [deployed](https://pump-app.netlify.app/) new version of client.
+2024-12-09 Mon: pump.one - [added](https://github.com/harmony-one/pump.fun.backend/commit/9ee1ace2ff82355e6da15f821c70df04efef67c0) sorting by market cap and creation time on tokens page, tokens indexer speed [increased](https://github.com/harmony-one/pump.fun.backend/commit/c04524ad364999213c14920935b21ecc63339470) by 3-4 times, [added](https://github.com/harmony-one/pump.fun.backend/commit/10fd44465f491eca87962838422c754118cc7553) caching in some backend endpoints; [deployed](https://pump-app.netlify.app/) new version of client.

 ---